OmiSoftNet/notcoin-clone/README.md

 # NotCoin Script | Telegram Mini App

-If you have a desire to launch your own NotCloin or Hamster Kombat clone, but you are not ready to spend tens of thousands of dollars on the development and further support of the product, then you have come to the right place.
+If you have a desire to launch your own NotCloin or Hamster Kombat clone, but you are not ready to spend a lot of money & time on the development and further support of the product, then you have come to the right place.

 We will help you with product implementation so that you can fully focus on marketing and sales.